The liberal conservative: In conversation with London Assembly Member Andrew Boff

 AQ: Can you talk about how you got into politics?

 AB: I came from a political family.
 My grandfather was one of the founding members of the Socialist Labour Party.
 My mother was a member of the Conservative Party.
 And so consequently, I was brought up in a family where people debated.
 So that was the start of it.
 And then I became a member of what was called the Young Conservatives at the time I got involved in politics.
 So at the age of about 15 or 16, I decided that politics was interesting.
 Then, in 1982, I stood for Council of Hillingdon at the age of about 22 or 23.
 And so I was a councillor there for 12 years.
 After that time, I went to leave the council as well, for a period of time, and then stood for Parliament but didn’t get elected.
-And then in 2008, I stood for the London assembly, and I became elected.
+And then in 2008, I stood for the London Assembly, and I became elected.

 AQ: So what are you working on right now?

-AB: I’ve been strongly involved in increasing the number of family-sized homes that are being built, since overcrowding is a really serious problem in London, much more than any other city in the United Kingdom.
-We have about 360,000 young people being brought up in overcrowded conditions, and people who are brought up in overcrowded conditions suffer academically and in health terms as well.
+AB: I’ve been strongly involved in increasing the number of family-sized homes that are being built, since overcrowding is a really serious problem in London, much more than any other city in the U.K. We have about 360,000 young people being brought up in overcrowded conditions, and people who are brought up in overcrowded conditions suffer academically and in health terms as well.
 So I’ve been pushing long and hard for actually all the years that I’ve been on the London assembly to increase the number of these houses that are being built.
-And that’s very active at the moment, because the Mayor of London has to do a London plan, which each Mayor of London then refreshes after about four or five years.
+And that’s very active at the moment, because the mayor of London has to do a London plan, which each mayor of London then refreshes after about four or five years.
 And he’s doing one at the moment and being very forthright and saying there’s not enough impact.
 If anything, he’s going to believe a few family size times.
 So we lobbied very hard with that to ensure that gets changed.

 There’s a number of niche areas I’ve been involved with.
 I’m in favor of drugs regulation because drugs are a real problem in London.
 You may know that we have had a massive increase in violent crime over the past couple of years, and the police attest to the fact that most of that is due to changes in the drug trade.
 I think we’ve lost the war on drugs.
 So from my perspective, it means lobbying politically, it means preparing data, establishing a case that